peckjd/cpsc318/lab07/README.md

 ## Lab Instructions

 ### Setup
-- Follow the [official instructions](https://docs.docker.com/engine/install/) to install Docker Engine on either your person laptop or desktop or a Lightsail instance
+- Follow the [official instructions](https://docs.docker.com/engine/install/) to install Docker Engine
+    - We recommend installing Docker Desktop on your personal computer given the resource constraints on the Lightsail instances
 - **Lightsail/Linux only** Add your user to the docker group to avoid needing to sudo every docker command
     - `sudo usermod -a -G docker <username>`
     - Log out and back in so the user's groups are updated